usdot-jpo-ode/wzdx/README.md

 2. [`spec-content`](/spec-content), which details the data content of the WZDx specification, including objects, property names and types, and enumerated types.

 A third directory, [`images`](/images), contains the images that are referenced throughout the repository.
+Final directory, ['documents'](/documents), contains WZDx Early Adopter Guide as well as WZDx data feed self validation checklist.

 ## Contents
 - [**Creating the WZDx Feed**](/create-feed)